merpse/DataQuest-Datascience/README.md

 2. Tools used are Jupyter Notebook from Dataquest.io
 3. Python used as the main tool to analyze data and display results

+# Mission#3 : Exploring eBay Car Sales Data

+### Status: Done

+### Project Folder 3 : third_mission_mp_04232022.ipynb

+**Approach and Tools used:**

+1.Data retrieved from URL: https://data.world/data-society/used-cars-data (moved from Kaggle)
+2. Tools used are Jupyter Notebook from Dataquest.io
+3. Python used as the main tool to analyze data and display results

 ## Note: Future Projects will be added once they are completed.